What is WAMPO?

-A large number of the road projects here in Andover have been made possible by WAMPO and the federal pass thru dollars.
+Many road and pedestrian projects here in Andover have been made possible by WAMPO via federal pass thru dollars.

-A section between the KTA bridge and 13th Street North was improved to a three lane section in 2016.
+The section of 159th Street between the KTA bridge and 21st Street North was improved to a three lane section in 2016.

 Our very own Redbud Trail is part of the path that will be connecting us to our neighbors in Wichita, all thanks to the efforts of WAMPO!

-As part of their Planning Walkable Places program, WAMPO is helping us seek consultants to carryout a Wayfinding Policy and Conceptual Plan.
+As part of their Planning Walkable Places program, WAMPO is currently helping Andover identify a consultant to create a Wayfinding Policy and Conceptual Plan.